v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 #### Restart in between calls

 If your calls are going over a length of 20 minutes and you're experiencing this issue, try rebooting your device.
-Rebooting your device between Remote Assist calls will refresh your device and put it back into a good state.
+Rebooting your device between Remote Assist calls refreshes your device and put it back into a good state.

 To quickly restart a device on [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1) open the start menu, and select the user icon, then select **Restart**.